Medical Research Institute KITANO HOSPITAL, PIIF Tazuke-Kofukai

 Our department works closely with patients' family doctors, and also collaborates with home medical care, rehabilitation facilities, and convalescent care facilities, striving to provide medical care that is sensitive to the patient's symptoms and the position of their family.

-For Parkinson's disease and related disorders, we conduct various imaging tests to thoroughly evaluate the condition and provide appropriate treatment.
-In addition to adjusting oral medication, we also provide deep brain stimulation therapy and focused ultrasound therapy in collaboration with neurosurgery, and treatment with gastroenterology.L-We also provide surgical treatments such as continuous enteral dopa therapy, allowing patients to choose the treatment that best suits their condition without any restrictions.
+2. For Parkinson's disease and related disorders, we conduct various imaging tests to thoroughly evaluate the patient's condition and provide appropriate treatment.
+In addition to adjusting oral medications, we also offer surgical treatments such as deep brain stimulation and focused ultrasound therapy in collaboration with neurosurgery, and continuous enteral L-dopa therapy in collaboration with gastroenterology, allowing us to select treatment methods tailored to each patient's condition without limitations.

 Neurologists certified by the Japanese Society of Neurology take turns attending the initial and follow-up outpatient clinics every day, treating the various disorders of the brain, spinal cord, peripheral nerves, and muscles mentioned above.We also have specialized outpatient clinics for Parkinson's disease and epilepsy.